ubports/docs.ubports.com/contribute/translations.rst

 As was said up above, you need a file editor of your choice and a GitHub/GitLab account to translate *.po*/*.ts* files directly.
 Idealy you do have `clickable <http://clickable.bhdouglass.com/en/latest/>`_ set up and know how to build an app.

-There are online gettext .po editors and those you can install in your computer.
+There are online gettext .po editors and those you can install on your computer.
 You can choose whatever editor you want, but we prefer to work with free software only.
-There are too many plain text editors and tools to help you translate *.po*/*.ts* files to put down a list here.
+There are too many plain text editors and tools to help you translate *.po*/*.ts* files to list here.

 .. note::
     For high quality translations it is recommended to go through all of the steps given below.
 Although if you are not familiar with building apps using clickable, skip the steps 4. to 6.
-You may not be able to translate the latest strings though.
-And you will not know if the strings fit into the apps layout.
+Although, you may not be able to translate the latest strings and you will not know if the strings fit into the apps layout.

 How to proceed:

-1. fork the apps repo into your GitHub or GitLab account
+1. Fork the apps repo into your GitHub or GitLab account
-2. clone the repo locally or use GitLab's online editor
+2. Clone the repo locally or use GitLab's online editor
-3. (optional) create a new branch for the translation
+3. (optional) Create a new branch for the translation
-4. build the app using clickable to get up-to-date *.pot*/*.ts* template files
+4. Build the app using clickable to get up-to-date *.pot*/*.ts* template files
-5. update the desired *.po*/*.ts* language file(s) from the template
+5. Update the desired *.po*/*.ts* language file(s) from the template
-6. translate all strings
+6. Translate all strings
-7. build and install the app on your device and test the translations
+7. Build and install the app on your device and test the translations
-8. (optional) repeat steps 6. and 7. until you are satisfied with your work
+8. (optional) Repeat steps 6. and 7. until you are satisfied with your work
-9. push the translated *.po*/*.ts* file(s) to your forked repo [do NOT commit *.pot*/*.ts* template files]
+9. Push the translated *.po*/*.ts* file(s) to your forked repo [do NOT commit *.pot*/*.ts* template files]
-10. open an merge/pull request from your fork to the apps repo
+10. Open a merge/pull request from your fork to the apps repo

 Translation Team Communication